JunedConnect/project-url-shortener/README.md

 # Blue-Green Genesis

+This project demonstrates how to achieve **zero-downtime deployments** in production environments, ensuring your customers never experience service interruptions during updates.
+By implementing blue-green deployment strategies with AWS CodeDeploy, businesses can deploy new features and fixes seamlessly, leading to **happier customers, reduced downtime, and minimized revenue loss from service disruptions**.

-This project builds a URL shortener service using AWS ECS with **blue-green deployments (CodeDeploy)**.
+The project builds a URL shortener service using AWS ECS with **blue-green deployments (CodeDeploy)**.
 The setup includes **automated CI/CD pipelines** that build Docker images, scan for security issues, and deploy infrastructure across **different AWS environments**.

 The architecture uses separate dev and prod environments with their own Terraform state files, serverless containers with Fargate, and security features like WAF protection. **Everything is automated**, from code changes to production deployment, making it easy to update the application without downtime.